ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/02-linked-lists.md

 :::

 Popping is also straightforward from the description above, as long as we remember to decrease the size of the size.
+The left part of @fig:pop-stack-enqueue-queue shows how this is done visually.

     pop(stack):
         removed = stack.top